Sour Coffee? Read This…

 The four primary ways you can influence extraction during coffee brewing are:

-1 – Grind size: Finer grinds extract more flavor elements (including bitter components) than coarser grinds.
+1 – Grind size: Finer grinds extract more flavour elements (including bitter components) than coarser grinds.
 Getting the coffee grinds just right for each bean, roast, and region is part of the art of coffee.

 2 – Brewing time: Longer brewing time also enhances extraction.
 Note, though, that finer grinds in drip and pour over coffee methods will lengthen the extraction time, essentially doubling the effect.
 This can be critical if you’re using a Chemex, Hario, or another pour over coffee maker.

-3 – Coffee-to-water ratio: While the coffee-to-water ratio mostly controls how much flavor is in the cup (whether the coffee tastes weak or strong), in some infusion methods the amount of coffee for the amount of water can affect sour/bitter balance.
+3 – Coffee-to-water ratio: While the coffee-to-water ratio mostly controls how much flavour is in the cup (whether the coffee tastes weak or strong), in some infusion methods the amount of coffee for the amount of water can affect sour/bitter balance.

 4 – Water temperature: Nerd alert – chemical reactions double for every increase of 10 degrees Celsius, which means raising the water temperature will increase extraction.
 Be careful, though – too high a water temperature results in bitter or burned tasting coffee.
 Unless your kettle has a thermometer or a programmable heat setting, the rule of thumb is to take the kettle off the heat for 30 seconds before pouring – even the bloom, because too-hot water can start the over-extraction process even if it’s just during that initial pour.
 However, waiting too long will result in under-extracted coffee – which can taste, you guessed it, sour (5).